robinfreeman/seabirds_dive_predict/README.md

 This directory contains code and directory structure for the research paper "*Deep neural networks to predict foraging behaviour: salt-water immersion data can accurately predict diving in seabirds*."

-This originally started as an MRes research project by Luke Swaby's at the [Institute of Zoology](https://www.zsl.org/what-we-do/institute-of-zoology) for the [MSc Computational Methods in Ecology and Evolution](https://www.imperial.ac.uk/study/pg/life-sciences/computational-methods-ecology-evolution/) course at Imperial College London
+This originally started as an MRes research project by Luke Swaby at the [Institute of Zoology](https://www.zsl.org/what-we-do/institute-of-zoology) for the [MSc Computational Methods in Ecology and Evolution](https://www.imperial.ac.uk/study/pg/life-sciences/computational-methods-ecology-evolution/) course at Imperial College London

 ## Prerequisites